JehanKandy/GITHUB-UserProfile-v3.1.0/README.md

 ## release 0.3.0 (20 May 2023) - (Latest)
 - - User Organizations
-- - some of Followers
+- - some of the Followers
-- - some of followings
+- - some of following

 ## release 0.2.0 (19 May 2023)